 - Soak sunflower seeds.
 Add sunflower seeds to a jar and top with plenty of water.
 Allow them to soak for 8-12 hours or overnight.
 This is the only time the seeds should sit in water.

 - Harvest when ready.
 You can harvest the sunflower microgreens from a few inches tall, typically after 10-14 days.
 By this time they may be 6-8 inches tall.
-Using a pair of scissors, snip them above the mat.
+Using a pair of scissors, snip from above the mat.
 Rinse and lightly dry on paper towel before use.

 Notes